giantswarm/handbook/content/docs/support-and-ops/ops-recipes/troubleshooting-gitops.md

 title: Troubleshooting GitOps
 owner:
   - https://github.com/orgs/giantswarm/teams/team-honeybadger
-description: "Help to debug GitOps problems "
+description: "Help to debug GitOps problems."
 classification: public
 ---
 We are offering GitOps as interface for our customers, here we collect tips on how to troubleshoot problems which can occur.